 In addition to the common reasons to visit a podiatrist, here are some issues that could point to a serious issue:

-• You have noticeable change to your nails or skin.
+- You have noticeable changes to your nails or skin.

-• Red streaks extending from the affected area.
+- Red streaks extend from the affected area.

 nail, the nail itself, or the surrounding skin.

 - Your toenail is getting thicker and causing you discomfort.

 - You have heel pain accompanied by a fever, redness (sometimes warmth) or

 numbness or tingling in your heel, or persistent pain without putting any weight or

 pressure on your heel or the pain is not alleviated by ice, aspirin, (or ibuprofen or

 - You have diabetes or certain diseases associated with poor circulation and you develop athlete`s foot.
 People with diabetes are at increased risk for a severe bacterial infection of the foot and leg if they have an athlete’s foot.